gvsulib/folioreport/README.md

 ### Temporary Loan Report Fields

-**title &	barcode:** Should be self-explanatory **loantype:** the currently set temporary loan type **templocation:**  These items also tend to have temporary locations because they are on reserve.
+**title &	barcode:** Should be self-explanatory **loantype:** the currently set temporary loan type
+**templocation:**  These items also tend to have temporary locations because they are on reserve.
 This field tells you what that location is currently set to.
-**permlocation:** the item's permanent location **effectivelocation:**  the item's Current effective location.
+**permlocation:** the item's permanent location
+**effectivelocation:**  the item's Current effective location.
 This will be the temporary location if one is set.
-Otherwise it should be the item's permanent location.
+Otherwise it should be the item's permanent location